whatmakeart/whatmakeart.github.io/content/courses/modeling-and-expanded-making/2025-fall/14-virtual-production-post-production/14-03-virtual-production-assignment.md

 - Creating Unreal Engine environments
 - Setting up shots and transitions
 - Developing a narrative (if one exists)
-- Sharing assets, previs, and technical setups
+- Sharing assets, previsualization, and technical setups

 Each student still turns in the project.
 The final video may be the same in their own exported video and written description / self-assessment, even if you collaborate on the shoot.
-The final video uploaded maight be the same for collaborators but your indi
+The final video uploaded might be the same for collaborators but your indi